-High-end rental projects would almost be assured of filling up in wealthier, more established cities.
-Las Vegas' properties seem off to a good start, but it's unclear how many people want - and can afford - to live in them all, and whether too many developers are chasing a small number of customers.
+High-end rental projects would almost certainly fill up in wealthier, more established cities.
+Southern Nevada's properties seem off to a good start, but it's unclear how many people want - and can afford - to live in them, and whether too many developers are chasing a small number of customers.